pulumi/pulumi-provider-boilerplate/sdk/python/README.md

 ### Build & test the boilerplate XYZ provider

-1. Create a new Github CodeSpaces environment using this repository.
-1. Open a terminal in the CodeSpaces environment.
 1. Run `make build install` to build and install the provider.
 1. Run `make gen_examples` to generate the example programs in `examples/` off of the source `examples/yaml` example program.
 1. Run `make up` to run the example program in `examples/yaml`.